 Some of the great theologians and scholars of the last 300 years have suggested the preterist view for consideration, but traditional Christianity was too caught up with the idea that the Pope was the Antichrist or some other such Futurist notion.
 But all that is changing.
 We are not as gullible now as we were when William Miller, Darby, C. T. Russell, Rutherford, Scofield, Walvoord, and Hal Lindsey came along.
 A constant barrage of false predictions by the date-setters has made us more wary.

 Most Christian theologians in Europe a century ago took a somewhat preterist approach, and none of them considered it heretical.
 One of the leading proponents of the preterist view back then was James Stuart Russell (not to be confused with the Watchtower founder, Charles Taze Russell).
 J. S. Russell (1816-1895) published a book in 1878 entitled, The Parousia.
-We here at IPA have reprinted it, and it is available here in our bookstore.
 Some leading theologians and Christian spokesmen have had the following to say about the book and the preterist view:

 - Charles H. Spurgeon, who did not accept the preterist view, nevertheless stated that Russell’s book “throws so much new light upon obscure portions of the Scriptures, and is accompanied with so much critical research and close reasoning, that it can be injurious to none and may be profitable to all.”